Community Justice Programs

 Community Justice Programs, saving millions of dollars in incarceration costs each year

 Volunteers of America believes that innovative, restorative, evidence-based programming improves lives and communities.
-We operate community justice programs in three Maine counties (Penobscot, Waldo and Lincoln) that meet the needs of clients involved in the criminal justice system.
 Our communities benefit by having defendants and offenders work towards change without unnecessary incarceration.
 Our staff members monitor the progress of clients and help them manage justice requirements so that communities are safe and clients continue to work, remain with family, and act responsibly in the community.
 This approach saves millions of dollars in incarceration costs each year, reducing the cost burden to the State of Maine.

 Our programs include: